Majored in Western Hypocrisy

 - He was just one of a whole group of young Cambodians who converted to Marxism while studying in Paris and eventually formed the nucleus of the Khmer Rouge (Pol Pot was actually one of the lesser-educated ones but rose to leadership because of his ability to hold a Ragtag Bunch of Misfits together).

-- Averted for Mao Zedong, the founder of Communist China, who spent his entire formative life in China.
+- Averted for Mao Zedong, the founder of Communist China, who spent his entire formative life in China (the highest level of education he attained was auditing classes in his free time at Peking University when he worked there as an assistant librarian).
 Members of his intimate circle, on the other hand, were all educated by the French or Japanese (whose education system was closely modeled on that of the Germans).

 - Many of the people responsible for the worst human rights violations in 1970s-1980s Latin America were military or security personnel trained at the School of the Americas (now renamed the Western Hemisphere Institute for Security Cooperation in an attempt at re-branding), run by the US government.